-The United Kingdom left the European Union (EU) on 1 February 2020.
-What will this mean for British expats in the Netherlands and Dutch employees working and living in the United Kingdom?
+The United Kingdom left the European Union (EU), February 1st, 2020.
+What will the Brexit mean for British expats in the Netherlands and Dutch employees working and living in the United Kingdom?

-British citizen who would like to settle in The Netherlands for an indefinite period, must apply for a residence permit, indicating the permit is for a “third country national”.
+A British citizen who would like to settle in the Netherlands for an indefinite period, must apply for a residence permit, indicating the permit is for a “third country national”.

 For British expats, for example, the so-called “qualifying foreign tax liability” applies until the end of the transition period.
 This allows them to, among other things, deduct mortgage interest for their own home in The Netherlands.
 Whether this benefit will continue after 31 December 2020 depends on the arrangements between the EU and the UK.